Piotr Cywiński: Honors and awards

-In June 2012 he was awarded the Belgian Order of the Crown.
-In November 2012, prince Albert II of Monaco awarded Piotr Cywiński the knight class of the Order of Saint-Charles.
+In June 2012, he was awarded the Belgian Order of the Crown.
+In November 2012, Prince Albert II of Monaco awarded Cywiński the knight class of the Order of Saint-Charles.
 In 2014 he received the Officer's Cross of the Order of the Phoenix (Greece) and in 2015 the Knight's Cross Order of Academic Palms (France).
+In 2019, he was awarded the Knight medal insignia of the French Legion of Honour.